ClementNerma/Rave/docs/books/hybrid.md

 Here, we can use the `callHello()` method because `Child` inherits it from `Mother`.
 This method runs the `hello()` method of the _instance_'s class, not the current one.
 So it calls the `hello()` method from `Child` instead of of `Mother`.
 To call the method of the _current_ class, we should have used `self.hello()` instead.

-Note that these keywords can be used both in a dynamic and static way: we could write `this::staticMethod()` as well as `self.sayHello()`, which would have printed `"I am the mother class"`.
+Note that these keywords can be used both in a dynamic and static way: we could write `this.staticMethod()` as well as `self.sayHello()`, which would have printed `"I am the mother class"`.

 #### Calling overloads